 "Too bad unique doesn't sell," Jane said.
 "Here, let's go inside.
 It's starting to get cold."

 A single narrow window let in the ruddy light of the setting sun.
-It fell on a small, triangular stone next to the bed, decorated with a stylized robed figure pointing forward.
+The light fell on a small and triangular stone next to the bed, its surface decorated with a carved robed figure pointing ahead.

 "It's a shrine to St. Veloth," Jane explained.
 "A pioneer who led my ancestors to Morrowind, always searching for something new.
 I guess I could relate, a little bit."